svenssonjoel/svenssonjoel.github.com/pages/src/zynq_hls_opencl/index.md

       - Speed grade: -1

-    These steps are of course very specific to the particular FPGA that your development board is equiped with.
+    These steps are of course very specific to the particular FPGA that your development board is equipped with.
 Looking up the actual values for your situation can most likely be done in the datasheets associated with your board.
 But if you have a the very same ZynqBerry as I do, the choice to pick is `xc7z010clg225-1`